-For dosing, it is best to have at least 7 g of BCAAs with 3.5 g leucine, 1.75 g isoleucine and 1.75 g valine in a 2:1:1 ratio.[21,22]
+It is best to have at least 7 grams of BCAAs with 3.5 grams leucine, 1.75 grams isoleucine and 1.75 grams valine in a 2:1:1 ratio.

-Additionally, 15 g of whey protein consumed immediately prior to, and then immediately following, weight training has demonstrated significant increases in protein synthesis.
+Additionally, 15 grams of whey protein consumed immediately prior to, then immediately following, weight training has led to significant increases in protein synthesis.

 If you opt for a post-workout shake, try to find one that contains dextrose, as it has been shown to restore glycogen at a faster rate than maltodextrin.
 If you prefer to snack on actual foods, stick with moderate- to high-glycemic-index foods, such as pretzels, white rice, bananas, and potatoes.